 Do not go for a cotton inner gloves as these will restrict moisture transfer.
 You should also make sure that the gloves provide a good thermal lining and are lightweight.

-We like using trail running gloves like these.
-We also recommend New Balance Gloves.
+I like using trail running gloves like these.
+I also recommend New Balance Gloves.

 Outer Gloves/Mitts